Learning Ancient Greek. Why?

 That’s interesting stuff… and knowing Latin and Ancient Greek actually helps you learn other modern languages, like Italian, Spanish or French, which are even closer to the older version of themselves and don’t even have Celtic influences like English has.

-So, if you think these reasons are good enough, you may want to try and download Ancient Greek Reference from the App Store for your iPhone or iPad, and get all the help you need to learn Ancient Greek once and for all.
+So, if you think these reasons are good enough, you may want to try and download Ancient Greek Reference and get all the help you need to learn Ancient Greek once and for all.